Best Submersible Well Pumps 2026: Grundfos vs Franklin vs Goulds

 Best for: Homeowners who want the best possible water pressure consistency, homes with variable demand, and wells where long pump life justifies the premium cost.

-Franklin Electric FPS — Most Widely Installed
+Franklin Electric 20FV1S4-3W230 — Most Widely Installed

 Key specs:

-• Horsepower: 1/2 HP to 5 HP
+• Horsepower: 1 HP

-• Flow rate: 5-50 GPM depending on model
+• Flow rate: 20 GPM

 • Construction: Stainless steel pump, sand-resistant design

-• Motor: Franklin Electric 2-wire or 3-wire
+• Motor: Franklin Electric 3-wire 230V (control box required)

 • Sand fighter impellers available for sandy wells